bitfoundation/bitplatform/docs/bit-server-side/web-api.md

 ```csharp
 c.RootUrl(req => new Uri(req.RequestUri, req.GetOwinContext().Request.PathBase.Value /* /api */).ToString());
 ```
-As you see in article, you open swgger ui by opening http://localhost:51609/swagger/ but in bit's sample, you open http://localhost:9000/api/swagger/.
+As you see in the article, you open swgger ui by opening http://localhost:51609/swagger/ but in bit's sample, you open http://localhost:9000/api/swagger/.
 You open /swagger under /api.
 This is a magic of owin/asp.net core's request branching.
-That improves your app performance a lot, because instead of passing all requests (even signalr and file requests) to swagger, you pass /api requests to swagger which is an expected behavior.
-That line of codes is telling where swagger is hosted as it is not aware of that magic.
+That improves your app performance a lot, because it handles request far better than non bit apps.
+Web api handles web api requests only, signalr handles signalr requests only etc. In non bit apps, web api as an example receives all requests, but does something for those starting with /api (Based on web api configuration you provide).
+But ASP.NET Core/Owin branching routes every request to its correct handler (Web API to Web API, Signalr to Signalr etc).
+That line of codes is telling swagger that where is web api, as swagger is not aware of that magic.

 So run the second sample and you're good to go (-: